abbddkr/django-tiny-blog/README.md

 The following are some of the key API endpoints available in this project:
 - `/api/posts/`: CRUD operations for blog posts.
 - `/api/users/`: CRUD operations for users (admin access only).

-## Contributing

-Contributions to the Django Tiny Blog project are welcome!
-If you find any issues or have ideas for improvements, please submit a pull request or open an issue on the project repository.